This shop has been compensated by Collective Bias, Inc. and its advertiser. All opinions are mine alone. #MyJergensGlow #CollectiveBias

 Something that you may not know about me is that I absolutely love having a tan.
 When I have a tan, I feel much more confident in my skin.
 I feel like my clothes look better, my stunning makeup from https://waterliliesandcompany.com/ goes on smoother and that I generally look better.
 I think the reason I prefer being tanned is because my skin has a little bit of a yellowish-greenish undertone, so I feel as though I look “sickly” when I’m pale.

 When it comes to tanning in the summer and on vacation, I’m a lot smarter now than I was as a teenager.
 Back then, I loved the look of having a tan so much that I seldom wore sunscreen and even tried to get a slight burn…on purpose.
 I cringe at the thought now, but back then, I was convinced it was “cute.”
 My current self wishes I didn’t do that, but as a teenager, I ignored anyone who told me that was a bad idea.
+Now as an adult, I lather myself in sunscreen and just purchase melanotan 2 as and when I want a glow so that I don’t have to be directly in the sun all of the time to be bronzed.
+Of course, I use fake tan on occasions too.

 At this time of year, many of us are starting to wear skirts and dresses with bare legs.
 If you’re anything like me, you’re probably a little bit self-conscious about how pale your legs are, right?
 Well…you don’t have to be!
 I’ve been incorporating a couple of products from the JERGENS® Natural Glow® collection into my beauty routine, so my arms and legs are looking gorgeous and bronzed.
 One of the things I love about the collection is that it’s available at Walmart, so the products are affordable and easily accessible.
 The line includes a range of several products, but I’ve been using the JERGENS® Natural Glow® 3 Days to Glow™ Moisturizer and JERGENS® Natural Glow® Daily Moisturizer.